apache/incubator-kie-kogito-runtimes/README.md

 Releasing
 =========

-Use JDK 1.6, because in JDK 1.5 the module `guvnor-repository-connector-modeshape` is not build.
+Warning: Use JDK 1.6, because in JDK 1.5 the module `guvnor-repository-connector-modeshape` is not build.

-To produce distribution builds use:
+To produce the distribution zips, build with `-Dfull`:

     $ mvn -Dfull clean install

+The distribution zips are in the directory's `*-distribution/target/`.

+If everything is perfect (tested by QA etc):

+* Define the version and adjust the poms.

+    * Note: Always use at least 3 numbers in the version: '1.0.0' is fine, `1.0` is not fine.

+* Create the tag:

+        $ git tag 1.0.0

+* Deploy the artifacts:

-    $ mvn -Dfull -DskipTests package javadoc:javadoc assembly:assembly
+        $ mvn -Dfull clean deploy

-Note: That install must be done first as `javadoc:javadoc` won't work unless the jars are in the local maven repo, but the tests can be skipped on the second run.
+* Warning: The slightest change after you created the tag requires the use of the next version number!

+    * **NEVER TAG OR DEPLOY A VERSION THAT ALREADY EXISTS AS A TAG OR A DEPLOY!!!**

+        * Except deploying `SNAPSHOT` versions.

+        * Git tags are cached on developer machines forever and are never refreshed.

+        * Maven non-snapshot versions are cached on developer machines and proxies forever and are never refreshed.

+    * So even if the release is broken, do not reuse the same version number!
+Create a hotfix version.

 FAQ
 ===